UChicago Medicine expands COVID-19 testing to South Side partners, community organizations

 On the clinical front, a team of UChicago Medicine surgeons have established guidance during the COVID-19 pandemic to help prioritize medically necessary, time-sensitive surgical procedures within an appropriate ethical framework.
 Their guidance was published on the Journal of the American College of Surgeons website.

-UChicago Medicine, Ingalls Memorial free COVID-19 screening
+UChicago Medicine, Ingalls Memorialf COVID-19 screening

 UChicago Medicine (Hyde Park): Testing is not available without an appointment.
 Testing is available to sick patients of any age.
 If individuals need to be tested, they will be directed to schedule an appointment at a curbside testing location.
 Call 773-702-2800 (available to the public and established patients) or make a MyChart eVisit (established patients only).
 Hours may vary based on demand.